Table of Contents

 The herb is best used in small amounts, as it can easily overpower other ingredients if not balanced properly.
 It pairs well with meats like lamb, chicken, and pork, and also works well in stews, soups, and roasted vegetables.

-Here are practical tips for using herb savory in your kitchen:
+Here are practical tips for using herb savory in your kitchen, with critical context boundaries:

 - Seasoning Meats: Add dried herb savory to marinades or rubs for grilled or roasted meats.
 It complements the richness of red meats and enhances the natural flavors of poultry.